-Under the recently modified Mining Act (Ontario), the Company is required to obtain permits to conduct exploration and evaluation activities on its Ontario properties.
+As of April 1, 2013, under the recently modified Mining Act (Ontario), the Company is required to obtain permits to conduct exploration and evaluation activities on its Ontario properties.
 In management's view, there is uncertainty concerning the First Nation's ability and the ability of the Ministry of Northern Development and Mines to comply with the legislation on a timely basis, and there is a risk of permitting delays.
 The impact of any delays on the Company's operations is unknown.